Trilateration using Unlabeled Path or Loop Lengths: Paths and Loops

-A \defn{signed permutation} is an $N\times N$ matrix $\P'$ that is the product $\S\P$ of a sign flip matrix $\S$ and a permutation matrix $\P$.

-A signed permutation $\P':=\S\P$ is \defn{induced by a vertex relabeling} if $\P$ is induced by a vertex relabeling of $K_n$. \end{definition}
+In our application, we are concerned that the measurement data of some complicated set of paths could yield a generic point in $L_{d,n}$.
+If this were to happen, there would necessarily be a linear automorphism of $L_{d,n}$ that is \emph{not} one of the expected ones.
+The following theorem rules this out, except when $\{d,n\} = \{2,4\}$.

-The following theorems are proven in~\cite{loopsAlg}: \begin{theorem} Let $d \ge 1$ and let $n \ge d+2$.
+\begin{theorem}[\cite{loopsAlg}] Let $d \ge 1$ and let $n \ge d+2$.
 Assume that $\{d,n\}\neq\{2,4\}$.
-Then any linear automorphism $\A$ of $L_{d,n}$ of is a scalar multiple of a signed permutation that is induced by a vertex relabeling. \end{theorem}
+Then any linear automorphism $\A$ of $L_{d,n}$ is a scalar multiple of a signed vertex relabeling. \end{theorem}

+Interestingly, for $L_{2,4}$, there is, up to scale, a discrete set of unexpected linear automorphisms, which we can fully characterize.
+Luckily for us, when an unexpected linear automorphism is representable by a matrix with real elements, this matrix must include some negative coefficients.
+Such negative numbers cannot occur in any measurement ensemble based on paths or loops.

+A linear automorphism $\A$ of $L_{d,n}$ is \defn{real} if its matrix has only real entries and \defn{non-negative} if its matrix contains only real and non-negative entries.

-\begin{theorem} The group of real linear automorphisms of $L_{2,4}$, up to positive scale, is of order $23040$ and is isomorphic to the Weyl group $D_6$.
-The subset of non-negative elements of this group is a subgroup of order $24$ and acts by relabeling the vertices of $K_4$.
+\begin{theorem}[\cite{loopsAlg}] The group of real linear automorphisms of $L_{2,4}$, up to positive scale, is of order $23040$ and is isomorphic to the Weyl group $D_6$.
+The subset of this group that are represented by matrices consisting of non-negative elements is a subgroup of order $24$ and acts by relabeling the vertices of $K_4$.

 \end{theorem}